nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 #### Schema first

 As mentioned in the [previous](/graphql/quick-start) chapter, in the schema first approach we start by manually defining schema types in SDL (read [more](http://graphql.org/learn/schema/#type-language)).
-Consider the following type definitions:
+Consider the following SDL type definitions.

+> info **Hint** For convenience in this chapter, we've aggregated all of the SDL in one location (e.g., one `.graphql` file, as shown below).
+In practice, you may find it appropriate to organize your code in a modular fashion.
+For example, it can be helpful to create individual SDL files with type definitions representing each domain entity, along with related services, resolver code, and the Nest module definition class, in a dedicated directory for that entity.
+Nest will aggregate all the individual schema type definitions at run time.

 ```graphql
 type Author {